chrisleekr/binance-trading-bot/README.md

    docker-compose -f docker-compose.rpi.yml up -d
    ```

-   Or if want development mode, then run below commands:
+   Or if want development/test mode, then run below commands:

    ```bash
    docker-compose up -d
    ```

-4. Open browser `http://0.0.0.0:8080` to see the frontend
+3. Open browser `http://0.0.0.0:8080` to see the frontend

    - When launching the application, it will notify public URL to the Slack.
    - If you have any issue with the bot, you can check the log to find out what